bellons91/personal-notes/azure/azure-app-services-deployment-slots.md

 ## Steps performed before swapping instances

-Swapping between the source slot (e.g.: staging) and the target slot (e.g.: production) happens in steps:
+Swapping between the source slot (e.g., staging) and the target slot (e.g., production) happens in steps:

 1. **Apply the same configurations** existing on the target slot: slot-specific settings, connection strings, continuous deployment settings and App Service authentication settings are copied from the target slot to the source slot, forcing a restart.
 2. **Wait for validation**: if the slot is configured to show a preview, the system waits for the validation of the slot before proceeding.